hannahkamillia/serenity-sphere/README.md

 **1. GENERAL VIEW**

 1.1 Login Account
-- This serves as the starting point, offering an overview or welcome page for users to access various sections of the website.
+- The system allows the user to log in as a Serenity Sphere staff or admin, to view the backend of the application.

 1.2 Register Account
-- This serves as the starting point, offering an overview or welcome page for users to access various sections of the website.
+- Coupled with 1.1, the system allows users to register for an account if they do not have one to begin wth.

 <br>